-An instructor may withdraw a student from a class with a mark of "W" or a grade of "E" for disruptive classroom behavior.
-A student may appeal an instructor-initiated withdrawal to the standards committee of the college in which the course is offered.
+An instructor may withdraw a student from a class with a mark of "W" or a grade of "E" only if the student's continued presence in the course is disruptive to the instructor's ability to teach the course.
+A student may appeal an instructor-initiated withdrawal within 10 days of being withdrawn to the standards committee of the college in which the course is offered.
 The decision of the committee is final.

-A graduate student who does not enroll for three calendar years is considered withdrawn and must reapply for admission to a degree program.
+A graduate student who does not enroll for three calendar years is considered withdrawn and must submit a new application for admission to a degree program.